 - Transport in air-conditioned mini coach

-- Meals as indicated (1 Dinner and 1 Breakfast)
+- Meals as indicated (1 dinner and 2 breakfasts)

 *This tour operates in the reverse direction click here to check it out*

-“You’ll cover alot in 2 days on this tour making it a great option for those short on time wanting to see as much as possible while making your way from Adelaide to Melbourne.” – Liz – One Stop Adventures Travel Expert
+“You’ll cover a lot in 3 days on this tour making it a great option for those short on time wanting to see as much as possible while making your way from Adelaide to Melbourne.” – Liz – One Stop Adventures Travel Expert

 - Get from Adelaide to Melbourne